-Skip nav to main content.
+Skip to content

-Your Complete Guide To Renter’s Insurance
+Your Complete Guide To Renters Insurance

 Purchasing a renter’s insurance policy is a good idea, but the options can be confusing.
-Renter’s insurance provides coverage against financial responsibility and liability in the event of an accident, theft or natural disaster.
+Renter’s insurance provides coverage against financial responsibility and liability in the event of an accident, theft, or natural disaster.
 Premiums are fairly cheap, and the payoff can be tremendous.
 If this sounds like something you may want to consider, we have answered all your questions about renters insurance.

 Should I choose replacement-cost coverage or actual cash-value coverage?